-Is “within” Capitalized in a Title?
-Quick Answer
+Is "Within" Capitalized in a Title?

 When you craft a title, every word counts, and knowing which ones get a capital letter makes all the difference.
-Dive into the nuts and bolts of title capitalization, where rules aren’t always as straightforward as they seem.
-If you’ve ever been puzzled about whether ‘within’ deserves a capital ‘W’ in a title, you’re not alone.
-From Chicago to MLA, APA, and AP styles, the guidelines vary, but there’s a method to the madness.
+Look at the nuts and bolts of title capitalization, where rules aren't always as straightforward as they seem.
+If you've ever been puzzled about whether 'within' deserves a capital 'W' in a title, you're not alone.
+From Chicago to MLA, APA, and AP styles, the guidelines vary, but there's a method to the madness.
 Get ready to uncover the practices that will ensure your titles shine with professional polish.

 When you're crafting a title, every word counts.
 But knowing which ones to capitalize can be tricky.
 Let's clear up the confusion surrounding the word 'within'.
 Whether you capitalize this word depends on the style guide you are following.